Investigating Experiential Effects in Online Chess using a Hierarchical Bayesian Analysis: Introduction

 Notably, there has been a relative lack of investigation of human competitive interactions that incorporate thousands of competitive interactions over a longer period of time such as is available with data from online chess matches.
-Similarly, the existing models for examining such effects are often limited or somewhat domain specific.
-In this work we develop a natural statistical model for such interaction data which can be applied to any dataset of repeated competition.
+Similarly, the existing models for examining such effects are often limited or somewhat domain specific. { While models such as \citet{lerenarank2021} examine experiential effects in animals, their approach is largely exploratory, examining the relationship between several potential outcomes of interest and previous performance using correlation and generalized linear mixed models.
+This form of approach, along with traditional statistical tests, is common in the animal literature.
+In sports, models which have been proposed cannot easily be modified to other scenarios.
+While an advanced statistical model was proposed to investigate the hot hand in professional darts \citep{otting2020hot}, this utilises the fact that each player has three throws in each turn, examining experiential effects both within a turn and across a leg (several turns).
+It is unclear how to extend this to more general forms of competition or interactions.
+Similarly, \citet{gauriot2018psychological} use causal inference techniques to examine the impact of teams scoring before half time in soccer, matching these goals to similar attempts which instead hit the post.
+However, it may be challenging to modify this matching approach to other games or scenarios.} In this work we develop a natural statistical model for such interaction data which can be applied to any dataset of repeated competition.
 As discussed below, it can also incorporate information about these competitions as available.